 This page created 13 September 2014, and last modified: 26 July 2015 (Maier reference numbers added)

-The 19th of the units listed (18.30 in Ingo Maier's numbering scheme) under the heading (18.11) "legiones comitatenses" in the section of the Magister Militum per Thracias is the Augustenses.
-Its shield pattern (17#14) as shown in various manuscripts, under the matching label (17.o) Augustenses, is as below:
+The 18th of the units under the heading "legiones comitatenses" (18.11 in Ingo Maier's numbering scheme) in the section of the Magister Militum per Thracias is listed (18.29) as the Iulia Alexandria.
+Its shield pattern (17#13) as shown in various manuscripts, under the matching label (17.n) Iulia Alexandria, is as below:

 Return to the Notitia alphabetical unit list page.